-- A. On September 2021, for the business development strategy, the Group has acquired 100% of the share capital of Celadon Systems Inc. (hereinafter referred to as the "Celadon") for US\$10,200,000 (equivalent to NT\$283,471 thousand) and obtained the control over Celadon.
-The main operating activities of Celadon are selling and manufacturing the Probe Cards, Test systems and High-Performance Cables and it's main customers are semiconductor manufacturers and semiconductor equipment distributors.
-The Group has expected the acquisition will enhance the competitive advantages of the Group's engineering probe cards and equipment, and expand the market business scale. - B. The following table summarizes the consideration paid for Celadon and the fair values of the assets acquired and liabilities assumed at the acquisition date, as well as the acquisition date:
+A.For the business development strategy, the Group has acquired 100% of the share capital of Celadon Systems Inc. (hereinafter referred to as the "Celadon") for US\$10,200,000 (equivalent to NT\$283,471 thousand) in September, 2021 and obtained the control over Celadon.
+The main operating activities of Celadon are selling and manufacturing the Probe Cards, Test systems and High-Performance

+Cables and it's main customers are semiconductor manufacturers and semiconductor equipment distributors.
+The Group has expected the acquisition will enhance the competitive advantages of the Group's engineering probe cards and equipment, and expand the market business scale.

+B. The following table summarizes the consideration paid for Celadon and the fair values of the assets acquired and liabilities assumed at the acquisition date, as well as the acquisition date:

-quantien dute.
-Acquisition Date September 9, 202
+nisition Date mber 9, 2021

-Purchase consideration -
+Purchase consideration

 Cash paid \$ 283,471

 Fair value of the identifiable assets acquired and

 liabilities assumed

 Cash and cash equivalent \$ 10,911

 Accounts Receivables 25,568

 Inventories 15,710

 Prepayments 1,664

 Property, plant and equipment 18,279

 Right-of-use asset 16,512

 Identifiable intangible assets-software 2,540

 Identifiable intangible assets-patent and others 34,305

 Short-term and long-term loans (11,361)

 Contract liability (1,792)

 Account payable (2,644)

 Other payables (8,133)

 Lease liability (16,512)

 Total identifiable net assets \$ 85,047

 Goodwill \$ 198,424